-Deductive/A priori/Preset Codes - Researcher develops a classification scheme of codes prior to collecting data.
+Deductive/A priori/Preset Codes - Researcher develops a coding classification scheme prior to collecting data.
 This approach may not allow important new information to be identified; probably few qualitative researchers employ this approach although can be a useful approach is one is interested in theory testing.